incognitochain/go-incognito-sdk-v2/tutorials/docs/accounts/balances.md

 ---
-description: Tutorial on how to retrieve balances of an Incognito account.
+Description: Tutorial on how to retrieve balances of an Incognito account.
 ---

 ## Balances